Dragon House (Ho Chi Minh City)

-Dragon Wharf or Ho Chi Minh Museum is the original commercial port of Saigon.
-It is located on the Saigon River.
-Construction began in 1862 and more than a year later, in 1863, the house was completed.
-It is located at the junction of the Saigon River in District 4.
+Dragon House (Vietnamese: Bến Nhà Rồng) or Dragon House Wharf, Dragon House Harbour, officially known as Ho Chi Minh Museum, Ho Chi Minh City Branch, was the original commercial port of Saigon.
+The construction began in 1862 and more than a year later, in 1863, the house was completed.
+It is located at the junction of the Saigon River and Bến Nghé Channel in District 4.

-On 5 June 1911, Ho Chi Minh (at the time named Nguyen Tat Thanh) departed from the Dragon Wharf on the French ship Amiral de Latouche-Tréville for a 30-year journey around the world.
+On 5 June 1911, Ho Chi Minh (at the time named Nguyen Tat Thanh) departed from the Dragon House on the French ship Amiral de Latouche-Tréville for a 30-year journey around the world.
 Therefore, in 1979, the old headquarters building of the commercial port has been rebuilt into a memorial park in Ho Chi Minh City.

 During the Vietnam War the building was used by the United States Military Sea Transportation Service.